appu1232/Discord-Selfbot/README.md

 - ``mal_username`` and ``mal_password`` - MyAnimeList username and password which is required in order to do an MAL search.
 This is required in order to use the MAL API to grab anime/manga information and is not used for anything else.
 A normal MAL account will suffice.
 - ``set_afk`` - does not need to be changed.
 It defaults to ``off`` and can be changed through Discord by doing ``>setafk on`` or ``>setafk off``.
 - ``afk_message`` - the message that is sent when ``set_afk`` is enabled and someone pings you in a channel.
 This can be edited through Discord with the ``>setafkmsg`` cmd.
 - ``cmd_prefix`` and ``customcmd_prefix`` - the prefix for in-built commands and custom commands respectively.
 Prefixes longer than one character are not supported for customcmds.
-You may set them as the same but be careful not to make a custom cmd with the same name as in in-built.
+You may set them as the same prefix but be careful not to make a custom cmd with the same name as in in-built.
 - ``bot_identifier`` - a word/message/emote the bot will add to the beginning of every message it sends (except embeds and replies to quick cmds).
 Make it empty if you don't want one.

 ## Running the selfbot